-The way SLASPA works, their Human Resource isn’t just concerned with ensuring new talent is injected into the organisation, but also making sure that knowledge isn’t lost when the older generation retire.
+The way SLASPA works, their Human Resource isn’t just concerned with ensuring new talent is injected into the organisation, but also making sure that knowledge isn’t lost when the older generation retires.

-“We are developing a succession plan comprehensive throughout the organisation.”
-Cenac says.
+“We are developing a succession plan comprehensive throughout the organisation,” Cenac says.
 “Performance management is a key factor in improving productivity within the organisation.
 It’s a new strategic look at how we manage our human capital within the organisation.
-Something we started recently and are now going to springboard from a human resources point of view.”
+Something we started recently and is now going to springboard from a human resources point of view.”

 The Economic Cornerstone